 What our campers are saying...

 “We loved the Yurt!
 First-timers and would highly recommend it!
 Totally exceeded expectations.
 It’s “tenting” without completely roughing it.”

 “Enjoyed our 1st stay in the Yurt!
 Loved RMNP and the town of Wasagaming.
 It was a great first camping experience for our girls, age 5 and 2!
 Thanks!”

 What is provided?

-- Skylight, a heater, and solar lighting.
+- A skylight and solar lighting.

 - In keeping with a camping experience, the Yurt is not equipped with lighting or electricity.
 A lantern is provided for use in the Yurt and you may use your own flashlights.

 - Rustic log furniture inside includes a bunk bed, futon, table, four chairs, a coat rack, and an armoire.

 - A picnic table, a firepit, water tap and a kitchen shelter are located near the yurt.

 - A washroom and shower building is located nearby.